alainwolf/roll.urown.net/glossary.rst

     Cryptographic Hash Function

         A `cryptographic hash function <https://en.wikipedia.org/wiki/Cryptographic_hash_function>`_
-        is a :term:`hash function` which is considered practically impossible to invert, that is, to recreate the input data from its hash value alone.
+        is a :term:`Hash Function` which is considered practically impossible to invert, that is, to recreate the input data from its hash value alone.
-        They are used for digital signatures, message authentication codes (:term:`MAC`), and other forms of authentication.
-It can also be used as ordinary :term:`hash function`, to index data in hash tables, for fingerprinting, to detect duplicate data or uniquely identify files, and as checksums to detect accidental data corruption.
+        They are used for digital signatures, Message Authentication Codes (:term:`MAC`), and other forms of authentication.
+It can also be used as ordinary hash function, to index data in hash tables, for fingerprinting, to detect duplicate data or uniquely identify files, and as checksums to detect accidental data corruption.
 Cryptographic hash values are sometimes called (digital) fingerprints, checksums, or just